btoll/git/README.md

 ### Installation

-1. Make sure that you have write permissions to `/usr/local/bin` and `/usr/local/share/man/man1`
+1. Make sure that you have write permissions to `/usr/local/share/man/man1`
 2. Clone the repo
 3. Run `./install.sh`
 4. Done